SylphAI-Inc/AdalFlow/docs/source/use_cases/build_a_rag.rst

 8. What about finetuning?
 How to do it and would it be more token efficient or more effective?

+In this tutorial, we will cover:

+- We will provide resource links to form a comprehensive RAG playbook according the sota research and the best practices in the industry.
+- Build a local and model-agnostic RAG pipeline and data processing pipeline with AdalFlow library.
+- Add Query Expansion.

 First RAG Paper
 ------------------
 RAG was introduced in 2020 by Lewis et al. [1]_ which is an architecture that finetunes both the query encoder (bi-encoder like most embedding models) and the generator (LLM) jointly with only final answer supervision.